flightman69/simple-pizza-website/README.md

-This is a simple Pizza Website written only with CSS and HTML
+This is a simple Pizza Website written only with CSS and HTML.